 Uber.
 In July, the ride-hailing company said employees need to be fully vaccinated before offices reopen, which is expected to happen in late October.

 Walmart.
 The largest retailer in the world announced that corporate employees need to be vaccinated by Oct 4.
 The mandate doesn’t apply to store employees – for now.

 The Washington Post.
 All new and current employees at the newspaper have to show proof of vaccination.

 The debate over vaccination mandates in the workplace raises questions about effectiveness and legality.
 Here’s a look at both sides of the argument…

-The cons: Several Republican leaders (like South Carolina’s governor) have said Biden took things too far when he issued a federal mandate.
+The cons: Several Republican leaders have said Biden took things too far when he issued a federal mandate.
 They accused the admin of government overreach.
 And argued workers should have a say on their vaccine status.
 States like Montana and Texas have even banned employers from issuing vaccine mandates for workers.
 Meanwhile, there’ve been reports of employees quitting rather than getting the shot — leading to staff shortages in places like hospitals and schools.
 In December, places like HCA Healthcare, Tenet Healthcare, AdventHealth, and the Cleveland Clinic dropped vaccine mandates.
 The main reason?
 Staff shortages, which were caused by the mandates.

 Whether you support or oppose vaccine mandates in the workplace, experts say they could be more complicated than it sounds — and potentially lead to lawsuits.